-Any patron may formally challenge library materials in the New Braunfels Public Library based on appropriateness.
+Any library patron residing in the library service area as defined in Section II may formally challenge library materials in the New Braunfels Public Library based on appropriateness.
 The following procedure will be used to address such challenges.

 The library director shall always be willing to meet with patrons to discuss the basis for the selection or exclusion of library materials.